-Co-requisite Modules: Lecturer(s): Dr K Arbuckle
+Lecturer(s): Dr K Arbuckle

-Format: 12 lectures; 1 practical; 1 revision session
+Format: 13 lectures; 2 practical Sessions.

 Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
 Students may also have the opportunity to engage with online versions of sessions delivered on-campus